sijoerger/friend-tree-producer/README.md

 ## Job management for condor batch systems
 The main script to submit jobs is [job_management.py](https://github.com/KIT-CMS/friend-tree-producer/blob/master/scripts/job_management.py).
 Following options are available:

  * `--executable`: Executable to be used for friend tree creation ob the batch system.
-Currently, only the choice for `SVFit` available.
+Currently, only the choice for `SVFit` and `MELA` available.
  * `--batch_cluster`: Batch system cluster to be used.
 Currently available choices: `naf` and `etp`.
 The templates for the `.jdl` files can be found in the [data](https://github.com/KIT-CMS/friend-tree-producer/tree/master/data) folder.
  * `--command`: Command to be done by the job manager.
 The `submit` command preprares a submission `.jdl` file for the desired condor batch system.
 The `collect` command merges the produced outputs to a single output file.
  * `--input_ntuples_directory`: Directory where the input files can be found.
 The file structure in the directory should match `*/*.root` wildcard.
  * `--events_per_job`: Event to be processed by each job.
  * `--walltime`: This option should be only set, if it is required by the batch cluster you are using.
 Currently, for the `etp` cluster.
+ * `--cores`: Number of cores to be used for the collect command.

 Please use also the `--help` command for this script to see the details of its execution.